My 10-Step Claim Drafting Process

 Only once the strategy is solid do I let the AI generate the main claim.
 Because the guardrails are set, the first draft is usually quite good.
 The “blank page” paralysis is gone.

-I then run the draft through a rigorous battery of tests:
+I then run the draft through a rigorous sequence of tests:

 • Broadening by omission: Can we remove elements without breaking the inventive step?